-Reactions to Israel, Hamas ceasefire deal
+World reactions to Israel, Hamas truce deal

 About 1,200 people were killed in Hamas’s attack on Israel.

-Here are some early reactions to the pause:
+Here are some reactions to the announcement:

 US President Joe Biden